japalbornoz/Multilayer-Campus-Redundancy-Design/validation/baseline/README.md

 ## Connectivity Verification
 Baseline ping tests were successful.

-### Verified results
+### Verified Results
-- hosts in VLAN 10 successfully reached:
+- Hosts in VLAN 10 successfully reached:
-  - their default gateway
+  - the HSRP virtual default gateway
+  - hosts in VLAN 20
-  - hosts in other VLANs
+  - hosts in VLAN 30

-- hosts in VLAN 20 successfully reached:
+- Hosts in VLAN 20 successfully reached:
-  - their default gateway
+  - the HSRP virtual default gateway
+  - hosts in VLAN 10
-  - hosts in other VLANs
+  - hosts in VLAN 30

-- hosts in VLAN 30 successfully reached:
+- Hosts in VLAN 30 successfully reached:
-  - their default gateway
+  - the HSRP virtual default gateway
+  - hosts in VLAN 10
-  - hosts in other VLANs
+  - hosts in VLAN 20

 ## Commands Used
 The following commands were used during baseline validation: